Games (film)

-Games is a 1967 American psychological horror film directed by Curtis Harrington and starring Simone Signoret, James Caan, and Katharine Ross.
-Its plot follows two jaded Manhattan socialites who engage in a series of mind games with a German cosmetics agent whom they invite into their home.
+Games is a 1967 American psychological horror-thriller film written and directed by Curtis Harrington, and starring Simone Signoret, James Caan, and Katharine Ross.
+Its plot follows two jaded Manhattan socialites (Caan and Ross) who engage in a series of mind games with a German cosmetics agent (Signoret) whom they invite into their home.

+The film was released by Universal Pictures on September 17, 1967.
+It received mixed reviews from critics, although the performances were generally praised.
+Signoret was nominated for a BAFTA Award for Best Actress in a Supporting Role at the 22nd British Academy Film Awards.

 Plot

 Businessman Paul Montgomery and his heiress wife Jennifer are two wealthy, but blasé, Upper East Side New York socialites who amuse themselves in a bizarre, chic, and upscale fashion.
 They frequently host parlor tricks and other social games for their peers at their spacious townhouse, occasionally revealing what appears to be a playfully sadistic streak.

 Lisa Schindler, an older German woman, arrives at their door one day selling cosmetics.
 After she nearly faints and falls ill, Jennifer agrees to let her spend the night.
 The couple takes a liking to Lisa, who professes to have psychic abilities, and Jennifer asks her to arrange some "games" for their amusement.
 Lisa proceeds to set up several situations of simulated domestic discord that the couple can react to, among them being a staged affair between Jennifer and the grocery deliveryman, Norman.
 Paul is initially enraged upon finding Norman in the couple's bedroom, but is bemused when Lisa appears, revealing it to be a phony setup.